ilshad/combo/README.md

 Behavior :: Message, State -> [Message], State
 ```

-Combo provides single entry point, `combo.api/view`.
-We call it `combo
+Combo provides single entry point, `combo.api/view` which is just Om
-component`.
-This is Om component.
-Also, there are nested Om components,
+component.
+Also, there are nested Om components, managed by Combo.
-managed by Combo.
-We call them `combo units` and we describe them in
+We call them `units` and describe them in a DSL-as-data as input for
-a data-DSL as input for combo component.
-All required things (see detailed
+combo.
+All required things (see detailed documentation) should be
-documentation) should be passed into `opts` for `om/build`:
+passed into `opts` for `om/build`:

 ```clojure
 (require '[combo.api :as combo])